1 Purpose of Funding

 Excluded from the funding programme are:

-- musicians and bands that already received Support Tour Funding in the same year, or already received Support Tour Funding two years in a row
+- musicians and bands that already received Support Tour Funding within the same year or two years in a row

-- solo concerts as well as support tour projects with less than three successive dates
+- solo concerts as well as support tour projects with less than three successive concerts taking place outside of Berlin

 - Completed Application Form